ChanukaWelagedara/ec7212_assignment_1/README.md

 ## Results

-The notebook generates visual comparisons between original images and their processed versions, allowing for easy analysis of each technique's effects on image quality and appearance.
+The notebook generates visual comparisons between original images and their processed versions.